Whether due to age, pregnancy, weight loss or genetics, sagging breasts can once again be elevated to youthful heights

 for a beautifully lifted and proportional bust.

-An initial consultation at either our Bethesda, Maryland or McLean, Virginia location is the first step to beginning your breast lift journey.
+An initial consultation at our Bethesda, Maryland location is the first step to beginning your breast lift journey.
 This is the time your surgeon will perform an examination to determine which surgical method you would benefit from most.
 A customized surgical plan will then be drawn up for you to optimize your individual results.
 Custom preparation and recovery instructions will also be provided at this time.
 Before and after pictures will be available for your viewing to get an idea of breast lift results, but please remember outcomes vary since each procedure is tailored to the individual.
 Questions are highly encouraged so please ask anything that comes to mind, even if you do not think it is applicable.
 Patient comfortability both emotionally and physically is our top priority.